nrfconnect/sdk-nrf/doc/nrf/templates/cheat_sheet.rst

 Diagrams
 ========

-You can include Message Sequence Chart (MSC) diagrams in RST by using the ``.. msc::`` directive and including the MSC content, for example:
+You can include Message Sequence Chart (MSC) diagrams in RST by using the ``.. msc::`` directive and including the MSC content, using the syntax described for example here: http://www.mcternan.me.uk/mscgen/.
+Example:

 .. code-block:: none